-To assess whether the samples reflect global patterns, and whether the sample of grid squares is an improvement on the sample of national and sub-national sampling units in terms of representativeness, we undertook two analyses.
-The first analysis compared the percentage of the terrestrial realm covered by PAs with the percentage of each of the 1,000 Marxan outputs produced in the Stage 1 and Stage 2 analyses.
-We also compared them with a 1,000 randomly selected sets of national and sub-national sampling units (analogous to the Stage 1 Marxan analysis) and 1,000 randomly selected sets of the 100 km x 100 km sampling units (analogous to the Stage 2 Marxan analysis but based on all the sampling units across the global terrestrial realm, rather than those only found within the areas selected in the Stage 1 Marxan analysis).
-To do this, we developed a Python script (Van Rossum & Drake 2009) that added randomly selected sampling units until the set met or exceeded the combined area of the best respective Stage 1 or Stage 2 Marxan output.
-The PA data came from the publicly available WDPA dataset downloaded in May 2021 (UNEP-WCMC and IUCN 2021).
+In order to measure whether using our prioritisation approach produced better results than sampling units at random, we created 1,000 randomly selected sets of national and sub-national sampling units (analogous to the Stage 1 Marxan analysis) and 1,000 randomly selected sets of the 100 km x 100 km sampling units (analogous to the Stage 2 Marxan analysis but based on all the sampling units across the global terrestrial realm, not only those found within the selected Stage 1 Marxan analysis areas).
+To do this, we used Python (Van Rossum & Drake, 2009) to randomly select sampling units until the set met or exceeded the mean of the combined areas of the 1,000 Stage 1 or Stage 2 Marxan outputs, and to calculate the characteristics of the Marxan and random samples.

+We then undertook three analyses to compare the two Marxan and two random samples.
+The first 240 analysis compared the extent to which the different samples met the feature targets and therefore represented the different factors linked to drivers of conservation area establishment and biodiversity patterns.
+The second analysis compared the number of countries and number of Stage 1 (national and subnational) sampling units selected, and therefore the effort needed to collect conservation area data.
+The third analysis compared the percentage of the terrestrial realm covered 245 by any PAs.
+The PA data came from the publicly available WDPA dataset downloaded in May 2021 (UNEP-WCMC and IUCN, 2021).
 It should be noted that this dataset does not include most PAs in China and India.
-We followed the standard protocol (UNEP-WCMC & IUCN 2016) by excluding PAs that are 'Proposed' or 'Not Reported' and UNESCO-MAB Biosphere Reserves.
-We also only used point data if the PA extent was recorded, converting it into a polygon of the required size by producing a buffer with the required radius around the point (UNEP-WCMC & IUCN 2016).
-We combined the PAs for each country and then used QGIS to calculate the total area of each grid square using the Clip and Dissolve functions, before using these data to calculate the area per Stage 1 administrative unit.
+We followed the standard protocol (UNEP-WCMC & IUCN, 2016) by excluding PAs that are 'Proposed' or 'Not Reported' and UNESCO-MAB Biosphere Reserves.
+Point data were included if the PA area was recorded, converting it into a polygon of the required size by producing 250 a buffer with the required radius around the point (UNEP-WCMC & IUCN, 2016).
+We combined the PAs for each country, used QGIS to calculate the total area in each grid square, and then calculated the overall percentage PA coverage for each of the Marxan and random sets.